Note

 Monitor costs when using Azure services

-You can monitor costs with the following tools:
+You can view and monitor costs with the following capabilities:

 - Budget and cost alerts